sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/index.md

 ## Introduction

 The SidecarTridge TOS emulator is a compact board designed to emulate Atari ST internal ROMs, allowing users to access any TOS version or custom ROMs without swapping chips.
-It also supports EmuTOS, an open-source TOS replacement.

 ### Key Features